EnochPoon/Python-Course/01_intro/README.md

 - The *syntax* of a language is like how the language is supposed to look, or, the "way we're allowed to express ideas".
 Think of it like English spelling and grammar: if it's incorrect, it's incomprehensible.
 Likewise, a syntax error in your code prevents your program from running as your computer doesn't know what it means.
   - The equivalent adverb is *syntactically* (e.g. *syntactically correct* means having correct syntax)
 - *Semantics* is the "meaning of what we say".
 Semantic error occurs when an expression, though correct in terms of syntax, cannot be reduced to a value.
 For example, "The Sun digs hungrily" has correct syntax (spelling and grammar), but it makes no sense.
 - A *data type* is a possible "type" of value that can be used for computation.
+Examples of data types include:
+  - **Numbers**.
+These can be separated into **integers** (such as 5, 0, -44, etc.) and **floats** (rational numbers such as 4.5, 0.1, -4.555, etc.).
+Note that an integer counts as a float as well.
+  - **Strings**.
+These are sequences of characters (such as `"hello"`, `"python is cool"`, etc.).
+You will learn more about strings in-depth in a later lesson.

-Examples of data types include: numbers, strings (sequences of characters), etc. You will learn more data types in later lessons.
+  You will learn more data types in later lessons.

 ## Basic Mathematical Operations